alexliqu09/SocialNet/README.md

 ## 📜 Abstract

 ## 🆕 Update
-- 23/01/2021 :
+- 04/02/2021 :

- This is the first version of SocialNet.
+ This is the version number 1 of SocialNet.

 ## 📖 Content